Checking and editing the details of a calendar event

 }

-Here is how it looks like once you are done:
+Here is what it looks like once you are done:

 import EventKit